lcxfs1991/html-res-webpack-plugin/README.md

 ## Why do I write a new html plugin

 Previously, I use [html-webpack-plugin](https://github.com/ampedandwired/html-webpack-plugin) for my projects.
 However, the plugin has a serious drawback.
 When I use inject mode, I need to filter all entry files that I don't need.
 In addition, If I hope to add attributes like async to my script tag, it is a mission impossible.
-If I use non-inject mode, md5 feature is gone.
+If I use non-inject mode, md5 feature will be gone, let alone resource inline.

 That is why I need to write a brand new one which is more intuitively.